Table of Contents

 Confirmation of Claim Received

-What happens after filing a disability claim with the VA?
-The first thing that occurs, is the VA sending out a confirmation to applicants that they have received their claim.
+After filing a disability claim with the VA, the VA sends a confirmation to claimants that they have received their claim.
 Claims sent by mail could take several days to be confirmed.
 But if you file online, you can receive confirmation immediately after the application is submitted.

 After eligible veterans have filled out the appropriate VA form, they will be placed into the initial review process.
 This means the VA is actively reviewing the claim.
 At this point, a Veterans Service Officer (VSO) Representative is specifically assigned to the case.
 During this time, VA administrators will let applicants know if any further documentation is necessary.